JKorf/Bittrex.Net/README.md

 		// Handle data
 	});

-	socketClient.UnsubscribeFromStream(subcribtionSuccess.Result); // Unsubscribes a single sub
+	socketClient.UnsubscribeFromStream(subcribtionSuccess.Data); // Unsubscribes a single sub
     socketClient.UnsubscribeAllStreams(); // Unsubscribes all subs on this client }
 ```